 - 1.1 Section 211 of the Constitution of the Republic of South Africa, 1996, makes provision for the recognition of the institution, status and role of traditional leadership according to customary law.
 It is further determined that a traditional authority that observes a system of customary law may function subject to any applicable legislation and customs.
 Section 212 of the Constitution determines that national legislation may provide for a role for traditional leadership as an institution at local level, while matters relating to traditional leadership, the role of traditional leaders, customary law and the customs of communities may be dealt with through national or provincial legislation that makes provision for the establishment of houses of traditional leaders.
-This resulted in the promulgation of the Traditional Leadership and Governance Framework Act, 2003 (Act No. 41 of 2003) (Framework Act), and the National House of Traditional Leaders Act, 2009 (Act No. 22 of 2009) (National House Act). - 1.2 While certain traditional structures and leadership positions have therefore been recognised by law in compliance with the Constitutional prescripts, there has never before been statutory recognition of the Khoi-San.
-The formal recognition of the Khoi-San communities, leaders and structures is only possible through enabling legislation. - 1.3 Subsequently, it was decided to prepare a single Bill- - to make provision for the recognition of the Khoi-San; - to repeal and replace the Framework Act and the National House Act- - to ensure an integrated approach in dealing with all matters relating to traditional affairs; - to enhance the uniform manner in which matters relating to traditional affairs are dealt with across the country; - to address legal uncertainties and gaps that have been identified in the two pieces of legislation; and - to amend the Independent Commission for the Remuneration of Public Office-bearers Act, 1997 (Act No. 92 of 1997), the Remuneration of Public Office Bearers Act, 1998 (Act No. 20 of 1998), and the Local Government: Municipal Structures Act, 1998 (Act No. 117 of 1998), appropriately. - 1.4 The principles on which the two existing pieces of legislation are based have been retained in the Bill.
-The majority of provisions of the said legislation have therefore been included in the Bill albeit in certain instances in an amended format. - 1.5 Three of the key objectives of the Bill are- - to transform the traditional and Khoi-San institutions in line with constitutional imperatives such as the Bill of Rights; - to restore the integrity and legitimacy of the institutions of traditional and Khoi-San leadership in line with customary law and practices; and - to protect and promote the institutions of traditional and Khoi-San leadership.
+This resulted in the promulgation of the Traditional Leadership and Governance Framework Act, 2003 (Act No. 41 of 2003)(Framework Act), and the National House of Traditional Leaders Act, 2009 (Act No. 22 of 2009)(National House Act). - 1.2 While certain traditional structures and leadership positions have therefore been recognised by law in compliance with the Constitutional prescripts, there has never before been statutory recognition of the Khoi-San.
+The formal recognition of the Khoi-San communities, leaders and structures is only possible through enabling legislation. - 1.3 Subsequently, it was decided to prepare a single Bill- - to make provision for the recognition of the Khoi-San; - to repeal and replace the Framework Act and the National House Act- - to ensure an integrated approach in dealing with all matters relating to traditional affairs; - to enhance the uniform manner in which matters relating to traditional affairs are dealt with across the country; and - to address legal uncertainties and gaps that have been identified in the two pieces of legislation; and - to amend the Independent Commission for the Remuneration of Public Office-bearers Act, 1997 (Act No. 92 of 1997), the Remuneration of Public Office Bearers Act, 1998 (Act No. 20 of 1998), and the Local Government: Municipal Structures Act, 1998 (Act No. 117 of 1998), appropriately. - 1.4 The Traditional and Khoi-San Leadership Bill was therefore drafted and introduced in Parliament in September 2015 (hereinafter referred to as the 2015-Bill).
+Following the adoption of the 2015-Bill by Parliament in February 2019, it was assented to by the President in November 2019 and published in the Gazette on 28 November 2019 as Act No. 3 of 2019 (hereinafter referred to as the 2019-Act).
+The 2019-Act commenced on 1 April 2021. - 1.5 The constitutionality of the 2019-Act was challenged in the Constitutional Court in the case of Constance Mogale and Others v Speaker of the National Assembly and Others [CCT 73/2022], mainly on what the applicants regarded as insufficient Parliamentary public participation. - 1.6 On 30 May 2023, the Constitutional Court delivered its judgement on the matter and declared that Parliament has failed to comply with its constitutional obligation to facilitate public involvement before passing the 2019-Act.
+The 2019-Act was, as a consequence, adopted in a manner that was inconsistent with the Constitution and is therefore declared invalid.